mongodb/specifications/source/gridfs/gridfs-spec.rst

 - 2016-10-07 Drivers SHOULD handle any numeric type of length and chunkSize
 - 2016-10-07 Added ReadConcern to the GridFS spec
 - 2016-10-07 Modified a JSON test that was testing optional behavior
+- 2018-01-31 Deprecated MD5, and specified an option to disable MD5 until removed